CassandraMaldonado/LLM_Healthcare/README.md

 - _Stage 3:_ Fine-tune on MedQA for comprehensive clinical reasoning.

-LoRA Adapters – Used for parameter-efficient fine-tuning, training only a fraction of model weights.
+**3. LoRA Adapters** – Used for parameter-efficient fine-tuning, training only a fraction of model weights.

 Quantization – Trained with 8-bit precision to reduce GPU memory usage and make large models trainable on more modest hardware.